DFE-Digital/tra-digital-design-history/app/posts/professional-recognition/2022-05-09-defining-first-priorities.md

 - Fewer related support queries to the helpdesk about eligibility
 - More people exploring alternative, more suitable routes for their circumstances

-**2. How might we help teachers get prepared so they make a complete and successful application?**
+## 2. How can we help teachers get prepared so they make a complete and successful application?

 Around two thirds of applications are incomplete when submitted by overseas trained teachers, with key pieces of evidence missing.